vonhathanh/backtest-env/README.md

 - Run `uvicorn backtest_env.app:socketio_app --reload` to run the server as both API and socketio endpoint

 # Roadmap for adaptive agent

 - Rule based adaptive agent (simplest)
 - ML based adaptive agent
 - RL based adaptive agent
 - Hybrid adaptive agent

+# Idea to store order's profit

+1. Each long/short order will be linked with a unique position
+   Pros: easier to manage
+   Cons: there are no such thing in real exchanges -> we must open multiple accounts or maintain only one order at a time
+2. Each position will have a list of long & short orders
+   Pros: behave exactly the same as exchanges
+   Cons: how to manage/differentiate each order is still an unsolve question
+3. Store a parent order Id in each child order (we always create child orders after parent order is filled)

+- Propagate the profit/loss back to the parent order